 What is more, many Mexicans possessed a high level of distrust of banks.
 This distrust led to a large number of Mexicans to conduct most transactions in cash.
 Even a large majority of home purchases were transacted in cash.
 These factors, coupled with the bloated bureaucracy of a seemingly endless number of rules imposed by the Mexican government, led WaMu's executive team not to proceed with its plan to expand into America's southern neighbor.

-Fifteen years later, The Economist published an article saying that "[f]or most Mexicans online shopping goes like this: people order their goods on Amazon or Mercado Libre, an Argentine ecommerce site that is Latin America's biggest, but pay in cash at a convenience store.
+Fifteen years later, The Economist published an article saying: "For most Mexicans online shopping goes like this: people order their goods on Amazon or Mercado Libre, an Argentine ecommerce site that is Latin America's biggest, but pay in cash at a convenience store.
 That is no surprise given only 37% of Mexicans over 15 years old have a bank account, according to the World Bank.
 Some 86% of all payments in Mexico are in cash."

 The article further explains that "Mexico is an anomaly both in Latin America and among emerging-economy peers such as Kenya and India.
 In those places 54%, 82% and 80% of people are banked respectively, despite Mexico being richer.
 Its GDP per person is close to $20,400, around three to four times higher than in Kenya and India.